TvoroG/pytest-lazy-fixture/README.rst

     def test_func(arg1, arg2):
         assert arg2 == 1

-This can be even more useful when the fixture is itself parametrized.
+This can be even more useful when the fixture is itself parametrized:

 .. code-block:: python